 The “R” in 17R stands for “reset”.
 This particular model is configured to allow the trigger to be pressed repeatedly without having to manipulate the slide.
 For realistic dry-fire practice, this feature is outstanding.
 I can practice engaging multiple targets or simply engaging a single target with multiple “rounds”.

 The trigger press when I initially got it was horrible.
-It felt nothing like a functional live fire Glock trigger, and wouldn’t reset quickly or reliably enough to get successive trigger presses.
+It felt nothing like a functional live-fire Glock trigger and wouldn’t reset quickly or reliably enough to get successive trigger presses.
 After attending the Glock advanced armorer course, I tinkered with it and replaced a spring with one from the New York trigger.
-Not only did it solve the trigger reset issue, but this minor modification had an unintended benefit of making the trigger heavier, as NY triggers are intended to do.
-The benefit to my training is that the heavier trigger forces me to work through the press and ensure that it’s clean and flinch free.
+Not only did it solve the trigger reset issue, but this minor modification had the unintended benefit of making the trigger heavier, as NY triggers are intended to do.
+The benefit to my training is that the heavier trigger forces me to work through the press and ensure that it’s clean and flinch-free.

 Still not wanting to spend in upwards of $400+ on an RMR, I got the idea to seek out an Airsoft knock-off RMR for my 17R practice pistol.
 I figured that would give me an opportunity to incorporate it into my dry-fire training and really get a feel for whether I’d like it before committing to the real deal.
 I found this Chinese knockoff online for $50 and also managed to find a Surefire X300U clone on the same site for $64 (Raven makes a holster for that btw.)